pandagrows/seed2need-farm-coin/README.md

 SEED2NEED Core integration/staging repository
 =====================================

+SEED2NEED is an organically grown cryptocurrency project.
+We have dedicated ourselves to deliver blockchain awareness to the agricultural sector.
+Utilizing the PIVX protocol, Seed2Need utilizes Proof-of-Stake (PoS), Proof-of-Work (PoW), and Masternode (MN) technology.
+With this enhanced protocol, we need that Seed2Need has nearly zero transaction fees with lightning speed transaction times.

-SEED2NEED is an innovative cryptocurrency geared towards the fanatics and supporters of the competitive racing industry.
-Utilizing the PIVX protocol, it utilizes the first ever anonymous proof-of-stake protocol, named zPoS, combined with regular PoS and masternode technology for securing its network.
-ZPoS incentivizes using the privacy feature by granting higher block rewards over regular PoS and masternodes.
-In reality, SEED2NEED has between 4 to 10 times higher use of its privacy feautres in comparison to other digital currencies that combine public and private transactions.
+Seed2Need has been 4 to 10 times higher use of its privacy features in comparison to other digital currencies that combine public and private transactions.
 With this innovation, integrating the technology into mobile wallets allows for a complete and lightweight privacy protocol that can be used worldwide.

-SEED2NEED utilizes the proof-of-stake protocol with the enhancement of masternode technology with nearly zero transaction fees.

-The mission of SEED2NEED is to reach world-wide adoption specifically focusing on the competitive racing audiences.

 More information can be found at the official SEED2NEED website, https://www.seed2need.me